SBA Paycheck Protection Program

 Loan Forgiveness Process?

-- Borrower submits completed Loan Forgiveness Application (SBA Form 3508) along with required supporting documentation to Lender
+- Borrower submits completed Loan Forgiveness Application (SBA Form 3508S, 3508EZ or 3508) along with required supporting documentation to Lender

 - Documentation requirements: